About This Program

-- 200-level and above courses in concentrating in one of the following disciplines: American studies, business (including accounting, economics, and information systems), English, history, integrative health, religious studies, or Spanish (18 credits)
+- 200-level and above courses in concentrating in one of the following disciplines: American studies, business (including accounting, economics, and information systems), criminal justice, English, history, integrative health, religious studies, or Spanish (18 credits)

 - Other courses at the 200 level or above from aforementioned disciplines or from world languages and cultures or philosophy (6 credits)